-Every taxpayer, filing a composite return or electing pass-through entity return, with an annual income tax liability in excess of \$200 must make estimated tax payments.
-At least 90% of the current income tax liability of the S Corporation filing a composite or electing pass-through entity return must be paid by submitting quarterly payments.
-The remaining of the balance is due by the due date of the return.
-Partnerships filing composite or electing pass-through entity returns must follow the Individual tax rules on estimated tax payments.
+Every taxpayer, filing a composite return or electing passthrough entity return, with an annual income tax liability in excess of \$200 must make estimated tax payments.
+At least 90% of the current income tax liability of the entity filing a composite or electing pass-through entity return must be paid by submitting quarterly payments.
+The remaining balance is due by the due date of the return.

 The due dates for estimated tax payments are: